 WordPress blocks are individual content that you can insert into your post or page and then move into a specific position within the content.
 Examples include headings, paragraph text, images, and videos.

 When you click on a block in WordPress, you will notice a floating toolbar appears above it.
-You will also notice some more advanced settings in the pane to the right of the content.
+You will also notice some more advanced settings in the panel to the right of the content.

 Yes, all installations of WordPress since version 5.0 come with the Gutenberg blocks editor as standard.